 The plica that is the least symptomatic of all plicae.

-Etiology of Synovial Plica Syndrome
+Cause of Synovial Plica Syndrome

 The etiology of synovial plica syndrome not clear.
 Repetitive stress, major or repetitive trauma, loose bodies, osteochondritis dissecans, meniscal tears, or other aggravating knee pathology may lead to inflammation of plicae.